 Common Artist Questions Answered

-Q: I want to put as many different kinds of art as possible on my website.
-I think that increases the chances that everyone who visits will find something they like.
-Is this a good idea?
+Q: I want to show as many different kinds of art as possible on social media and my website.
+I think that increases the chances that everyone who sees my work will find something they like.
+Do you agree?

-Q: Should I put selections of work from throughout my entire career on my website?
+Q: Should I put selections of work from throughout my entire career on my website or social media pages?

 Q: Should I have lots of sold art on my website to show how well it sells?

-Q: I search online for art dealers, galleries, and other people with profiles in the art world.
-Then I email them images of my art with very little text, just my contact information and to get back with me if interested.
-I figure that people who are impressed with what they see and want to know more will email me back and ask about it, want to buy it, or offer to give me shows.
-So far, I've had no response.
-Any suggestions?
+Q: I search online for art dealers, galleries, collectors, and other people with profiles in the art world.
+Then I email them images of my art along with my contact information.
+I tell them to get back to me if interested.
+I figure that anyone who's impressed with my work will want to know more and ask about it, want to buy it, offer to give me shows, etc. So far, I've had no response.
+What am I doing wrong?

 Q: You say to show locally at first and gradually expand from there.
 So does that mean I contact all the galleries in my area about possibly showing my art?

-A: No. Hold off on introducing yourself to galleries in your area, and especially on making requests for them to show your art.
-First, familiarize yourself with each gallery, one-by-one both in person and online, see what kinds of coverage they get, and so on.
-Look at the art they show, and narrow your focus to those that offer art similar to yours (and artists with similar career accomplishments and resumes to yours).
+A: Best way to start is to research the galleries first.
+Learn about each one, both in person and online including their website, socials, what kinds of coverage they get, and so on.
+Look at the art they show, the artists they represent, and narrow your focus to those that sell art similar to yours, and artists with similar career accomplishments and resumes to yours.
 Good times for an initial visit are during exhibit openings or at other times when galleries are busy so you can circulate in relative anonymity and get a feel for what they're like.
-Do your research in advance, determine who might be a fit, and save making more serious contact for later.
-When you're ready, be exclusive and contact only those few that you think might be the best for your art.
+Follow them on social media, figure out who might be a fit, and save making contact for later.
+When you're ready, be exclusive and contact only those few you think might have the most interest in your art.